Raspberry Vinaigrette Dressing Recipe with Fresh Raspberries

 Vinegar — nearly crucial to every good salad dressing, right?
 And red wine vinegar is no exception, so when Pompeian Red Wine Vinegar challenged me to create a salad dressing to celebrate National Vinegar Month and National Salad Month I headed straight to the kitchen.

+While I love a simple red wine vinaigrette, I wanted something a little special and a little sweeter.
 Since I just can’t get enough of the warm weather and the much anticipated berry season, I decided to create a fresh raspberry vinaigrette dressing recipe.
 I’m especially infatuated with raspberries this year for some reason.

 About this Raspberry Vinaigrette Dressing